nickada4/Open-FB/README.md

 Seeking expression of interest.

 Working Conduct Standard:
-Positive Talk Only
+(Positive Talk Only)
-Bad: "You are stupid"
+Bad: "You are stupid".
-Better: "That idea is stupid"
+Better: "That idea is stupid".
-Good: "That idea is bad because..."
+Good: "That idea is bad because...".
-Positive Talk Only: "I think a better way to do this would be..."
+Positive Talk Only: "I think a better way to do this would be...".

 Objective:
 To replace the monopoly which Facebook has over social media.